 Table 1.
-List of SE Grantees from 2017, 2018, and 2019 Included in This Report
+List of SE Grantees from FY 2017-2020 Included in this Report

-2017 Grantees

-- Indiana Department of Education

-- Maryland State Department of Education

-- Minnesota Department of Education

-- Mississippi Charter School Authorizing Board

-- New Mexico Public Education Department

-- Oklahoma Public School Resource Center

-- Rhode Island Department of Education

-- Texas Education Agency

-- Wisconsin Department of Public Instruction

-2018 Grantees

-- Arizona Department of Education

-- Arkansas Public School Resource Center

-- Bluum, Inc. (Idaho)

-- Colorado Department of Education

-- Delaware Department of Education

-- Michigan Department of Education

-- New York State Education Department

-- North Carolina Department of Public Instruction

-2019 Grantees3

-- Alabama Coalition for Public Charter Schools - Washington State Charter School Association
+Table 1.
+List of SE Grantees from FY 2017-2020 Included in this Report FY 2017 Grantees FY 2018 Grantees Indiana Department of Education Maryland State Department of Education Minnesota Department of Education Mississippi Charter School Authorizer Board New Mexico Public Education Department Oklahoma Public School Resource Center Rhode Island Department of Education Texas Education Agency Wisconsin Department of Public Instruction Arizona Department of Education Arkansas Public School Resource Center Bluum, Inc. (Idaho) Colorado Department of Education Delaware Department of Education Michigan Department of Education New York State Education Department North Carolina Department of Public Instruction FY 2019 Grantees FY 2020 Grantees Alabama Coalition for Public Charter Schools New Hampshire Department of Education Washington State Charter School Association California Department of Education Florida Department of Education New Jersey Public Charter Schools Association Office of the State Superintendent of Schools (District of Columbia) Opportunity 180 (Nevada) Pennsylvania Coalition of Public Charter Schools South Carolina Department of Education Texas Education Agency4

+4The Texas Education Agency was awarded a three-year grant in FY 2017 and a five-year grant in FY 2020.
+Rather than include both grants and count Texas twice in the findings, and because the FY 2017 grant was in the process of being closed out, data only from the FY 2020 grant were included in this report.